anas-rz/k3im/README.md

 # \[beta\] K3IM: Keras 3 Image Models

-Note: K3IM is under heavy development with many fascinating feature on the way.
+Note: K3IM is under heavy development with many fascinating features on the way.
 A stable/tested release is expected by the end of 2023.
 ![Logo](assets/Banner.png)

 ## Installation